clenox/opentpl-module-python/README.md

 # opentpl-module-python

-Python module to access the OpenTPL web API for TP-Link Kasa Smart Plugs (OpenTPL is an unofficial API).
+Python module to conveniently access the OpenTPL web API for TP-Link Kasa Smart Plugs (OpenTPL is an unofficial API).

 This python module calls the OpenTPL API hosted on RapidAPI:  https://rapidapi.com/clenox/api/opentpl1